dauparas/LigandMPNN/README.md

         --out_folder "./outputs/temperature"
 ```
 ### 3 --seed
-`--seed` Not selecting seed will run with a random seed.
+`--seed` Not selecting a seed will run with a random seed.
 Running this multiple times will give different results.
 ```
 python run.py \
         --pdb_path "./inputs/1BC8.pdb" \